InfoInformation

 In the afternoon, the award ceremony will take place, attended by the organizers, national and international authorities, and representatives of leading cybersecurity companies sponsoring the project.

-The fourth and last day of tuesday 8 July is dedicated to the second edition of the CyberChallenge.IT Workshop, whose participation is on a voluntary basis, during which a series of participants, ex-participants and invited speakers will hold a series of practical seminars relating to the world of CTF competitions.
+The fourth and last day is dedicated to the fourth edition of the CyberChallenge.IT Workshop, whose participation is on a voluntary basis, during which a series of participants, ex-participants and invited speakers will hold a series of practical seminars relating to the world of CTF competitions.
 The related call-for-presentation (CFP) is expected to be published this month of May.

 Further details on the competition modalities and the conduct of the event will be communicated later.